We bang on a lot about value when it comes to profitable punting.

 You could pick the winner of many races, but unless your bets represent value you won’t make money.

 As we’ve heard many successful punters say, get your form and staking processes right… the winners will come when they’re good and ready.

-The simple explanation is for profitable punting is this: horses don’t make money.
+The simple explanation is this: horses don’t make money.
 Winning bets at value prices do, which means you don’t just need to beat the other horses.
 You also need to beat the market.

 Lesson 2: We don’t know who’s going to win